EOC-dev/EOC-dev.github.io/_posts/2024-01-21-fuzzyspeed.md

 ## The Plan ##

-The plan for this project was to design a fuzzy logic controller such that, while approaching an object (a wall, box, or any object detectable by an ultrasonic sensor), a robot’s speed would decrease based on the distance from that object, getting slower and slower as it gets closer until it stops a set distance away.
+The plan for this project was to design a fuzzy logic controller such that, while approaching an object (a wall, box, or any object detectable by an ultrasonic sensor), a robot’s speed would decrease based on the distance to that object, getting slower and slower as it gets closer until it stops a set distance away.

 ## Hardware Setup ##